 The Firm will consider using a secure server that guarantees secure online transactions (i.e. access) to the Firm’s network.

 The Firm will consider, based on the content of emails, whether certain emails containing sensitive personal data should be encrypted or password protected.

 Access into the Firm’s network and systems is password protected.
 The Firm encourages staff to use strong passwords which contain a combination of upper and lower case, numbers and special characters.
 Where possible, the Firm will enforce regular password changes.

-Passwords are cancelled immediately if staff members leave the Firm or are absent for long periods (e.g. maternity or paternity leave).
+Passwords are canceled immediately if staff members leave the Firm or are absent for long periods (e.g. maternity or paternity leave).

-Staff are prohibited from sharing passwords which control their personal access into the Firm’s network and/or systems.
+Staff is prohibited from sharing passwords that control their personal access into the Firm’s network and/or systems.

 Where possible the Firm will make provision for a visitor/guest WiFi to prohibit visitors from using the Firm’s network.

 The Firm will limit the number of failed login attempts into its network and systems.